You may wish to see an introduction to this section with a map of the area first.

 (above) S. Leone: medieval reliefs; (below) inscription in old S. Michele Arcangelo celebrating Pope Sixtus IV

 Leprignano belonged to Monastero di S. Paolo until 1818; then it was included in the administrative and fiscal system of the Papal State.

 (left) Run down XVIIth century building; (centre) Torre dell'Orologio; (right) a restored house

 Most historical buildings were badly modified in the last 150 years, but recently some of them were brought back to their original design.
-The clock shows the Italian hour (learn more on this by clicking here).
+The clock shows the Italian Hour.

 Return to page one (Introduction, Riano and Castelnuovo di Porto) or move to Lucus Feroniae.